MementoMori15x6/rgh-simulations/RGH_V1.3_Revised.md

 ### A Philosophical Framework for Emergent Reality, with Empirical Findings to Date
 D.H.
 Yoo | 2026

-*"A mind that seeks meaning, no matter how insignificant it seems to the grand scale of things, is a mind standing upon a universal structure that was built to create that exact moment."*
+*"A mind that seeks meaning, no matter how insignificant it seems to the grand scale, is a mind standing upon a universal structure that built this exact moment."*

 ---